Pepilo/Java-Pool/README.md

 # Java-Pool
-Pool i'm currently running at EPITECH, learning object-oriented programming with Java.
+Second pool i participate at EPITECH, centered on object-oriented programming with java, leading to the Java-Game project.